 igb-logo egr-logo

 Sustainable.
 Off-Road.
-Electric.
+Cutting Edge Technology.
 Mayhem.
-What's not to like about Extreme E?
-Generate and print a set of free Extreme E bingo cards to play with your friends over an X Prix, a double header race weekend and/or over the whole 2023 season!
+What's not to like about the new Extreme H format?
+Generate and print a set of free Extreme H bingo cards to play with your friends as you watch the FIA Extreme H World Cup 2025!

 Customise Your Card